Juicy spelt carrot bread

-I've recently discovered baking bread.
-The one from the bakery tastes good, but it doesn't really make me happy.
-Especially since you can usually only guess what ingredients it contains if you don't explicitly ask.
-I recently went to my trusted baker and unfortunately had to realize that most of the breads that call themselves “rye things” or “whole grains” actually only contain a minimal amount of what their name suggests.
+I've recently discovered baking bread for myself.
+The bread from the bakery tastes good, but it doesn't really satisfy me.
+Especially since you can usually only guess what ingredients it contains unless you specifically ask.
+I recently went to my trusted baker and unfortunately discovered that most of the breads that call themselves "rye things" or "whole grain things" actually only contain a minimal amount of what their name promises.

 That's why I decided to bake my own bread more often again.
-In my childhood there was almost exclusively home-baked bread and I remember that fondly in retrospect - of course I never really appreciated it before...
+When I was a child, I almost exclusively ate homemade bread and I really like to remember that - of course I never really appreciated it before...

-Since we only eat bread irregularly at home, I have always been worried in the past that the bread would dry out too quickly.
-But with this recipe that's not possible - 1. the bread is simply too tasty to stay around for long and 2. it is extremely juicy thanks to the vegetables and actually tastes very good even after a few days (if necessary you can also toast it).
+Since we only eat bread occasionally at home, I was always worried in the past that the bread would dry out too quickly.
+But with this recipe, that's not possible - 1. the bread is just too delicious to be left lying around for long and 2. the vegetables make it extremely juicy and it actually still tastes good after a few days (you can even toast it if you need to).

-The preparation is totally uncomplicated and goes very quickly.
-You just have to allow a little waiting time so that the dough can rise properly.
-But that’s just how it is when processing yeast.
+The preparation is really easy and goes very quickly.
+You just have to allow a little time for the dough to rise properly.
+But that's just how it is when working with yeast.

 Preparation time: 10 min